martinatidg/citi/README.md

    - flows: the possible flow names of the test data. the flow is randomly selected for each record.
    - total: total records.
    - timefrmae: this value always set 1.
 It is for a feature of future versions.
-   - batchsize: this value always set 1.
-It is for a feature of future versions.
+   - batchsize: the record number to save to MongoDB in batch.
    - spring.data.mongodb.uri: the Spring property for accessing the MongoDB.
 The user need to set it.